Sitraka17/Kaggle/Courses/finance101.md

 Explanation
 The value of the initial amount,  P, after n years is P⋅ e^(0.01 n) .
 Setting this equal to � 2P gives � = ln ⁡ ( 2 ) 0.01 ≈ 69.
 When the interest rate is this low, it's likely people will look to other forms of investment to get a return on their capital.

+Another use of probability - especially in quantitative finance - is modeling the likelihood of change.
+For example, you can say that a stock will go up or down with some probability over some time interval.
+This type of model, when taken at very small time intervals, actually forms the basis of some more complex models in quantitative finance.